 "Cultural Wear" may be worn in lieu of Aloha Wear as long as it is modest and clean.
 Excessive or extreme ear or body piercing is not acceptable.
 Inappropriate or obscene tattooing must be covered.
 Ripped or torn clothing is not acceptable.
 Hair should be clean and neat, avoiding distracting styles or colors.
 Clothing should not be form fitting or revealing.
-Conservative jewelry and accessories are acceptable.
-Make-up should be modest, no colored eye-shadow and only lip gloss should be used by students.
+Conservative jewelry and accessories are acceptable

 \ The tupenu listed for men's dress-up is a wrap-around, skirt-like cloth worn by males in the islands for all formal occasions, similar to the neck tie in American culture.
 (Tupenu is the Tongan term for this article of clothing.
-These are also known as sulu

-(Fijian) and ie faitaga (Samoan).
+These are also known as sulu (Fijian) and ie faitaga (Samoan).

-\The mu'umu'u /'murmu:/ is a loose dress of Hawaiian origin that hangs from the shoulder.
+\The mu'umu'u /'mu:mu:/ is a loose dress of Hawaiian origin that hangs from the shoulder.
 Like the Aloha shirt, muumuu exports are often brilliantly colored with floral patterns of generic Polynesian motifs.